stickaround/react_tetris/README.md

 # Tetris React

-A game clone built in React as a learning project.
+A simple test built with React & TypeScript

 ## How to play